Frequently Asked Questions - ESD

 10 Stars - 2 MJ/m2

-The above values can be used as an 80% heating and 20% cooling split.
+The above values can be used as an 80% heating and 20% cooling split for detached houses.
+Apartments tend to have a high reliance on cooling (70% heating 30% cooling).

-When using the STEPS tool, do I use the ‘Energy’ or ‘Area Corrected Energy’ values of my energy rating?
+When using the BESS tool, do I use the ‘Energy’ or ‘Area Corrected Energy’ values of my energy rating?

-The STEPS tool works with the ‘Area Corrected Energy’ values.
+The BESS tool works with the ‘Area Corrected Energy’ values.

 Who do I speak to if I need further information?